 Skin Allergies

-The majority of French Bulldogs suffer from skin allergies, which can bring on itchiness, redness and inflammation.
+The majority of French Bulldogs suffer from skin allergies, frenchie health problems that can bring on itchiness, redness and inflammation.
 Small doses of antihistamines or corticosteroid tablets are usually enough to relieve the itching, but keep in mind that some dogs may require a special diet to control their allergies.

 Ear Infections

-Frenchies are prone to ear infections, as they’re known to produce more earwax than other breeds and they have larger, more distinctive earflaps.
+Frenchies are prone to ear infections, one of the common frenchies health issues, as they’re known to produce more earwax than other breeds and they have larger, more distinctive earflaps.
 To prevent ear infections and discomfort, keep your Frenchie’s ears clean and dry and check them regularly for brown or red wax, inflammation, and odor.
 If you notice any changes, contact the vet immediately.

 Gastric Dilation-volvulus (GDV)